MicrosoftDocs/dataexplorer-docs/data-explorer/pricing-calculator.md

 * **Total retention (days)**: Period for which your data is available for query.
 This retention is a combination of hot data and cold cache that keeps the data in the blob, indexed and compressed.
 Choose the data retention window based on compliance or other regulatory requirements.
 Apply the [hot window capability](../data-explorer/hot-windows.md) to warm the data based on the time window for faster queries.

-* **Estimated data compression**: All ingested data is compressed by default.
+* **Estimated data compression**: Ratio between the uncompressed data size and compressed size.
 Data compression varies based on the cardinality of the values and its structure.
 For example, logs data ingested in structured columns has higher compression compared to dynamic columns or GUID.
-To see your ratio, use the “.show tables details” command and divide the original size by the extent size.
+All ingested data is compressed by default.

 At this point, your cluster cost estimate will reflect your data requirements.